 A consumer also cannot claim for damage that they themselves cause, nor if they simply change their mind about wanting the goods or services unless the contract allows them to do so through a cooling-off period or right to cancel.

-The Act defines “digital content” as meaning “data which are produced and supplied in digital form”.
+The Act defines “digital content” as “data which are produced and supplied in digital form”.
 Examples of digital content include computer games, films/television programmes, computer software, mobile phone apps and systems software for operating goods – for example, domestic appliances, toys, motor vehicles etc.

-Under this new provision, the customer is entitled as follows:
+The customer is entitled as follows:

 Most computer systems’ software, games and apps have minor defects that are corrected over time with fixes or upgrades.
 As such, a trader will not be liable for the unsatisfactory quality of a product if any of the following circumstances apply: